 Ideally this means consuming far fewer grains (understanding that some people can’t tolerate wheat and other grains at all); little or no dairy (even if you don’t seem intolerant to it); cold water fish like salmon, sardines and mackerel as the preferred animal product; and far more intestine-activating fiber — we consume a paltry average of 15 grams a day; our Paleolithic ancestors took in 100 grams.

-2. Use foods rather than supplements to treat and prevent chronic illness.
+2. Use foods rather than supplements to treat and prevent chronic illness—whenever you can.

 Whole foods contain a number of substances that work synergistically and may be far more effective than supplements that just deliver one of them.